Vehicle Body

 Details

-The acceleration caused by the gravitational force acting on the vehicle’s centre of mass.
+Acceleration caused by the gravitational force acting on the vehicle’s center of mass.

 |